02/26/2021

 INTRODUCTION

 One hundred years ago, a gallon of milk was $0.40.
 Today, that same gallon of milk is close to $4.00 (MasterClass, 2020).
 This economic phenomenon is called inflation.
-“Inflation is an economics statistic that tracks the increase in prices of goods and services over a period of time” (Pride et al., 2020).
+“Inflation is an economic statistic that tracks the increase in prices of goods and services over a period of time” (Pride et al., 2020).
 The primary explanations of inflation include demand-pull or cost-push (Lumsden, 2011).
-Demand-pull inflation occurs when there is an increased need for goods and services creating supply pressures that elicit positive price changes (Lumsden, 2011).
+Demand-pull inflation occurs when there is an increased need for goods and services, creating supply pressures that elicit positive price changes (Lumsden, 2011).
 In essence, too many dollars are chasing too few goods.
-Cost-push inflation occurs when wages and cost of raw materials increase, putting upward pressure on prices.
+Cost-push inflation occurs when wages and the cost of raw materials increase, putting upward pressure on prices.
 Essentially, rising production costs push up prices.

 In the past five decades, all of the industrialized economies of the Western world have experienced inflation (Lumsden, 2011).
-A typical rate of inflation is 2% per annum and an indication of a stable economy (Pride et al., 2020).
+A typical rate of inflation is 2% per annum, and an indication of a stable economy (Pride et al., 2020).
 Over the last 30 years, Canada’s inflation rate has ranged from 0.01% to 5.63%, averaging 2.07% (Statista, 2021) (Figure 1).

 COVID-19 & INFLATION